 When I got the call about this project and saw some initial pictures, I was thrilled because there was such possibility in this house to brighten things up and bring in the light.
 I immediately envisioned stripping back the overdone elements of the house, and bringing in a clean, crisp design.
 I couldn’t wait to get started uncovering the true potential of the space.

-where do you begin with a project like this, what involves such a total change?
+Where do you begin with a project like this?

 The first step was to strip away the out of date, heavy feel to the home.
 It had been renovated in the early 90s and there was lots of cherry wood, heavy and overstuffed furniture and a plethora of rooster-themed decor!
 We wanted to bring light in, streamline the feel and make it an open, airy, comfortable, design-conscious space.

 When we did an initial walk through of the house, the open concept just wasn’t working.
 It felt divided and even though it is a large space, a little claustrophobic.
 We came up with a plan to brighten everything up and add a cohesiveness to the entire downstairs space through the shiplap walls, window treatments, and bright white paint.

 What is your personal favorite design element in this space?

 I found the fireplace mantel under a pile in a lumber yard.
 It is a beautiful piece of thick, salvaged wood from an old barn.
 I chose the piece in particular because it had a strap mark and I liked the addition of slight imperfection and history.
 I love the texture, warmth and personality of the mantel and what it brings to the main room.
 In addition to the mantel, I am quite partial to the shiplap walls, and custom stained floors we added.